-Board Certification: Medical Oncology, American Board of Internal Medicine (2010)
+Board Certification: American Board of Internal Medicine, Medical Oncology (2010)

-Board Certification: Hematology, American Board of Internal Medicine (2010)
+Board Certification: American Board of Internal Medicine, Hematology (2010)

 Undergraduate, Harvard College (1998)

-A Study of Nivolumab in Patients With Hepatocellular Carcinoma Who Are at High Risk of Recurrence After Curative Hepatic Resection or Ablation
+A Study of Nivolumab in Participants With Hepatocellular Carcinoma Who Are at High Risk of Recurrence After Curative Hepatic Resection or Ablation

 This study will investigate if nivolumab will improve recurrence-free survival (RFS) compared to placebo in participants with HCC who have undergone complete resection or have achieved a complete response after local ablation, and who are at high risk of recurrence